Yuvadi29/Yuvadi29/README.md

 🧠 &nbsp; Diving Deeper into the world of DevOps and upcoming JavaScript Frameworks.\
 ✍️ &nbsp; Side Hustling in Content Creation on my Youtube Channel - **Coding Adda**.\
 🧑‍🏭 &nbsp; Skilled in Web-Testing including API testing on Postman.\
-✉️ &nbsp; I believe in the power of contributing to the community via Open Source Projects and Tutorials on Youtube.\
+✉️ &nbsp; I believe in the power of contributing to the community via Open Source Projects and Tutorials on YouTube.\
 📄 &nbsp;My [Resume](ADITYA-TRIVEDI.pdf) for more details about me.
 I'm open to feedback and suggestions!

 ### ⚙️ &nbsp;My Tech Stack